polypheny/Polypheny-Connector-Python/docs/interval.rst

 Intervals
 ---------

-Polypheny allows two types of intervals.
-The first are intervals with a well-defined duration, such as days or minutes.
-The second type are intervals consisting of months and years.
-As only former can be converted to :py:class:`datetime.timedelta` the driver will subsitute its own :py:class:`polypheny.interval.IntervalMonth` class for the latter.
+In Polypheny intervals consist of two values: Months and milliseconds.
+Values of this type are returned as instances of the :py:class:`polypheny.interval.IntervalMonthMilliseconds` class.

 ..
 Note::

    Intervals cannot be used as dynamic parameter in queries.

-.. autoclass:: polypheny.interval.IntervalMonth()
+.. autoclass:: polypheny.interval.IntervalMonthMilliseconds()

    .. autoattribute:: months
+   .. autoattribute:: milliseconds